mrigankvashist/100-Days-of-Java/README.md

 # Day 65
+- ### Richest Customer Wealth
+You are given an m x n integer grid accounts where accounts[i][j] is the amount of money the i​​​​​​​​​​​th​​​​ customer has in the j​​​​​​​​​​​th​​​​ bank.
+Return the wealth that the richest customer has.
+A customer's wealth is the amount of money they have in all their bank accounts.
+The richest customer is the customer that has the maximum wealth.

 - ### Merge two sorted Linked Lists
 Given two singly linked lists that are sorted in increasing order of node values, merge two sorted linked lists and return them as a sorted list.
 The list should be made by splicing together the nodes of the first two lists.

+# Day 66
+- ### Break due to exams